-The programme has been designed to give you the right skills, knowledge and attitude to be an effective teacher.
-You will develop your knowledge of how people learn, how to plan effective and engaging teaching sessions, and how to assess – both during the session and summative assessment.
-You will explore the context of your curriculum and the external pressures influencing it.
+The programme has been designed to develop your skills, knowledge and attitudes to become an effective teacher.
+You will develop your knowledge of how people learn, how to plan effective and engaging teaching sessions, and formative and summative assessment strategies.

-The programme is delivered using innovative learning methods, technology enhanced resources and one-to-one observations of you in your own practice.
+The course is delivered using innovative learning methods, technology enhanced resources and one-to-one observations of you in your own practice.
 Upon successful completion of this Level 7 programme, you will be equipped to become an effective teacher in post-14 education.

 All assessments require you to apply theory to your own practice and you are expected to engage with academic research and learning theory in a manner commensurate with Masters level study.

 You need stationery only.

 This course offers a foundation for professional development and enables you to apply for professional formation (QTLS) which is now equated with Qualified Teacher Status (QTS).

 It provides you with an ideal platform to progress straight to an MA ED.
 If you progress to the University of Derby, you will already have achieved 60 credits towards your Masters.
 Alternatively, you can apply to study a specialised Diploma in a subject such as SEND, ESOL, English or Maths.